 We are excited that you would like to join the TRiO Student Support Services (TRiO).
 The application process is on-going beginning August 1st annually.

 After submitting an application you will be scheduled for an Intake Interview.
 Within

 a week of that interview you will be notified if you have been accepted.

 Once you are a member it is easy to reactivate your file the beginning of every fall semester in order to use the services for the new academic school year.

 What are the requirements to become eligible for TRIO?

 Where and how do I apply?

 Download a copy of the TRiO application and mail or drop it off at the TRiO office at 0300 Carlson Library, Mail Stop 523, Toledo, Ohio 43606.
 You can also scan your completed application into an Adobe format and email it to email@example.com.
-Include a copy of the following with your application:
+Include a copy of the following with your application if applicable:

 - A copy of your plan of study (from your adviser)

 - If applicable, a copy of certification of disability (verification through Office of Disability Services)